EdwardBurgin/pytrec_eval/README.md

 pytrec_eval
 ===========
+Includes SSH fix in setup.py, for corporate servers where there is only one proxy.

+Install via:

+ 	python setup.py install

 pytrec\_eval is a Python interface to TREC's evaluation tool, [trec\_eval](https://github.com/usnistgov/trec_eval).
 It is an attempt to stop the cultivation of custom implementations of Information Retrieval evaluation measures for the Python programming language.